 I adore the decadent packaging which is which looks like it has been crafted from a rich mossy green marble, like you would find in a sultan’s palace, dripping in gold leaf for that extra touch of opulence.
 Once removed the fragrance bottle is made of thick cut glass with a deep rich green tint and is finished off with a golden emblem stamped on the front and a a dark wooden topper which adds to the authentic, rich opulent design with Rituals carved into the top.

-This fragrance is suitable for any occasion, from day to evening, the fresh crisp notes combined with the spicier pepper and Bergamot, give this aroma a real depth and I have had so many people say how good I smell and where can they purchase this fragrance from as it is a truly unique scent that you wont find in the high street.
+This fragrance is suitable for any occasion, from day to evening, the fresh crisp notes combined with the spicy pepper tones and bergamot, give this aroma a real depth and I have had so many people say how good I smell and where can they purchase this fragrance from as it is a truly unique scent that you wont find in the high street.

-This Eau Du Kashmir fragrance comes in a 50ml size and is available direct from the Rituals website, retailing at £39.
-As this is a eau du parfum I found you only need a couple of spritzes to give you a rich bold scent.
+This fragrance is available in a 50ml size which can be purchased direct from the Rituals website, retailing at £39.
+As this is a eau du parfum I found I only needed a couple of spritzes to give me a long lasting rich bold scent.

 I look forward to trying more of the Rituals fragrance range in the future and this is top of my Christmas list and i’m sure it will be well received if given as a gift.